Today is my last day at the Portland Public Library.

 Teaching artist Sonya Tomlinson and filmmaker David Meiklejohn created The Whole World Waiting to showcase all fifteen students from The Telling Room’s Young Writers & Leaders program (2011-2012) in three-minute segments.
 Each story tackles the myths of America told from the perspective of immigrant and refugee youth.

-Posted in Libraries, Life in Portland, ME, Teens
+Posted in Libraries, Portland, ME, Teens

 Tagged Afghanistan, arts, Congo, film, Haiti, immigrant, Iraq, Librarian, Libraries, Library, Maine, ME, Portland, Rwanda, Somalia, Sontiago, Stories, Story, storytelling, Teen, teens, The Telling Room, Uganda, YA, young adults, Youth